delinecnlin/videoCompress/README.md

 - `app/main.py` – Flask application that exposes HTTP endpoints and serves the web UI.
 - `app/tasks.py` – Celery task that runs FFmpeg to compress videos.
-- `app/celery_worker.py` – Celery configuration using SQLite for both broker and backend.
+- `app/celery_worker.py` – Celery configuration.
+Uses an in-memory broker by default and runs tasks eagerly; set `CELERY_BROKER_URL` and `CELERY_RESULT_BACKEND` environment variables to use a real broker/backend.
 - `app/config.py` – Default input and output directories used by the service.
 - `templates/` – HTML templates for the user interface.
 - `static/` – JavaScript and CSS assets used by the web UI.